abraham-sotelo/data-injestion-pipeline/docs/devlog.md

    The test fetches the row tagged with `test_run_id` and records its `updated` timestamp.

 4. **Recompute locally**
-   Using the same 5-minute window ending at `updated`, the test queries the sensor data table and counts events per county.
+   Using the same 5-minute window ending at `updated`, the test queries the sensor data table and counts events per County.

 5. **Compare results**
-   The locally computed totals and per-county counts are compared with the DynamoDB aggregate row.
+   The locally computed totals and per-County counts are compared with the DynamoDB aggregate row.
    Any mismatch causes the test to fail with a clear diagnostic message.